YamanAlBochi/CitySalariesAnalysis/README.md

 13. Replace 'Not Provided' in EmployeeName' Column to NaN
 14. Drop The Rows Having 5 Missing Values
 15. Find Job Title of ALBERT PARDINI
-16. How Much ALBERT PARDINI Make (Include Benefits)?
+16. How Much ALBERT PARDINI Make (Include Benefits)
-17.Display Name of The Person Having The Highest BasePay 18.Find Average BasePay of All Employee Per Year
+17. Display Name of The Person Having The Highest BasePay
+18. Find Average BasePay of All Employee Per Year
 19. Find Average BasePay of All Employee Per JobTitle
 20. Find Average BasePay of Employee Having Job Title ACCOUNTANT
 21. Find Top 5 Most Common Jobs